 Your app can display images from URLs in API responses using Actions:

-- To display a single image from an API response, open the request Events and Manage the 200: OK success Event.
+- To display a single image from an API response, open the request Events and add an Action to the 200: OK success Event.
 Add the Display Image from URL Action, choosing an Image Element in the page, and the URL field from the Event Data container.

 - To display images from inside a Data Source that is bound to a dynamic Element in the page, select the repeating child Element and open Properties > Events.
-Manage the Loaded Event, choosing the Display Image from URL Action.
+Add an Action to the Loaded Event, choosing the Display Image from URL Action.
 Select an Image Element that is inside the repeating Element, and the URL field from the Data Source container.

 Check out the Place Search example app – in the Place page, select Image View in the Element Tree – this Element is inside a Page Controller / View Pager that an array of image URLs is bound to.
-Open Properties > Events and click Manage for the Loaded Event.
+Open Properties > Events and add an Action to the Loaded Event.
 Select the Display Image from URL Action to see its detail.

 The app will display the relevant image in each View (for each entry in the array).